2005 Denver police officer shooting: Extradition

 In 1978, the United States signed a treaty with Mexico that acknowledged Mexico's right not to extradite one of its citizens if the citizen faced the death penalty.
 The Mexican Supreme Court also declared it against the law to extradite a Mexican citizen facing life in prison without the possibility of parole.
 The Mexican Consul announced that unless the Mexican government received assurances that Gómez-García would not face either of these punishments, there would be no extradition.
 The mandatory penalty for first degree murder in Colorado is either execution or life in prison without the possibility of parole.

 As a result of this potential outcome, Colorado Representative Bob Beauprez introduced legislation before the United States House to cut foreign aid to countries that refused to extradite people suspected of murdering American law enforcement agents.
 This bill was signed into law in November 2005.
 One local radio personality declared that if anything good came of Young's death it would be because it would highlight the problem of illegal immigration.

 While murdering a police officer is usually a capital offense in Colorado, on June 9, 2005, Denver District Attorney Mitch Morrisey announced that Gómez-García would be charged with second degree murder and first degree attempted murder.
 These charges posed a maximum of 32–96 years in prison.
 Morrisey justified the charges, stating, "It is my understanding that I would be prohibited from extraditing him if I sought first-degree murder charges in this case."

 Trial

 In his trial Gómez-García claimed that he only wanted to scare the officers, but the arresting officers and his ex-girlfriend testified that he was proud to have murdered Officer Young.
 He testified that he was humiliated by Young, but that it was the heckling of his friends that drove him to return to the dance hall to shoot the police officers.

 On October 26, 2006 Gómez-García was convicted and sentenced to the maximum punishment of 80 years.
 He was wearing the number "13", a symbol associated with the street gang Sureños, shaved into his hair.
 The judge expressed the opinion the sentence was not severe enough.

+As of 2024, Gómez-García is serving his sentence at the Limon Correctional Facility in Limon, Colorado.
+He will be eligible for parole in 2053, at which point he will be 67 years old.